 Jay Holben is an independent producer and director in Los Angeles, California.
-He is an author of two commercially-published books on cinematography, a contributing editor for American Cinematographer Magazine, faculty instructor for Global Cinematography Institute and international lecturer, an Associate member of the ASC and the co-chair of the ASC Technology committee lens subcommittee.
+He is an author of two commercially-published books on cinematography, a contributing editor for American Cinematographer Magazine, faculty instructor for Global Cinematography Institute and international lecturer, an Associate member of the ASC and the co-chair of the ASC Motion Imaging Technology Council Lens Committee.

 Making his start in the theater community in Phoenix, Arizona, Jay Holben directed several plays before transitioning into the filmmaking world.
 Moving to Los Angeles, he quickly made his way through the ranks from electrician to Director of Photography where he worked for nearly a decade on features, commercials, television and music videos.

 Prior to his work as a Cinematographer, he worked as a Gaffer on many popular music videos for Korn, Brandy, Shaquille O'Neal and Ice Cube in addition to feature films such as Free Enterprise.

 As a director, his short film, Paranoid, which was adapted from the poem by Stephen King, garnered overwhelming praise for its stylistic excellence as well as high praise and support from Mr. King.
 An even shorter effort, an amazingly terse 50 second horror project, Hunger was spotlighted as one of Director John Carpenter's favorites for a Halloween special he hosted on American Movie Classics and hailed by the New York Post critic Linda Stasi as her favorite of the show.

 Holben followed up those shorts with, Descent, a thrilling tale of a woman trapped in an elevator with the man she witnessed brutally murder her best friend.
 Descent had an extremely successful run at the festival circuit playing all around the world and winning several top awards.